-- (a) Each cannabis business shall provide the name, telephone number, and email address of a community relations contact to whom notice of problems associated with the cannabis business can be provided.
-Each cannabis business shall also provide the above information to all businesses and residences located within one hundred (100) feet of the cannabis business. - (b) During the first year of operation pursuant to this Chapter, the owner, manager, and community relations representative from each cannabis business holding a permit issued pursuant to this Chapter shall attend meetings with the City Manager or his/her designee(s), and other interested parties as deemed appropriate by the City Manager or his/her designee(s), to discuss costs, benefits, and other community issues arising as a result of implementation of this Chapter.
-After the first year of operation, the owner, manager, and community relations representative from each such cannabis business shall meet with the City Manager or his/her designee(s). - (c) Cannabis businesses to which a permit is issued pursuant to this Chapter shall develop a City approved public outreach and educational program for youth organizations and educational institutions that outlines the risks of youth addiction to cannabis, and that identifies resources available to youth related to drugs and drug addiction.
+- (A) Each cannabis business shall provide the name, telephone number, and email address of a community relations contact to whom notice of problems associated with the cannabis business can be provided.
+Each cannabis business shall also provide the above information to all businesses and residences located within one hundred (100) feet of the cannabis business. - (B) During the first year of operation pursuant to this Chapter, the owner, manager, and community relations representative from each cannabis business holding a permit issued pursuant to this Chapter shall attend meetings with the City Manager, and other interested parties as deemed appropriate by the City Manager, to discuss costs, benefits, and other community issues arising as a result of implementation of this Chapter.
+After the first year of operation, the owner, manager, and community relations representative from each such cannabis business shall meet with the City Manager when and as requested by the City Manager. - (C) Cannabis businesses to which a permit is issued pursuant to this Chapter shall develop a City approved public outreach and educational program for youth organizations and educational institutions that outlines the risks of youth addiction to cannabis, and that identifies resources available to youth related to drugs and drug addiction.